hack4impact-calpoly/ecologistics-portal/docs/getting-started.md

       <img src="./images/vs-code-settings.png" alt="VSCode Settings 1" width="500"/>
    2. Search "formatter" and set your default formatter to Prettier
    3. Search "format on save" and click the checkbox
-6. Familiarize yourself with [Helpful Commands](#helpful-commands), the [Project Structure](#project-structure), the [steps for contributing](./contributing.md), and the [repository features](./repo-features.md).
+6. Familiarize yourself with [Helpful Commands](#helpful-commands), the [Project Structure](#project-structure), and the [steps for contributing](./contributing.md).

 ## Setup for Tech Leads

-1. Review the [repo-features](./repo-features.md) document to understand what is included in this repository off the bat
-2. Set up the backend for your team
+1. Set up a MongoDB cluster and create a .env with the URI
-3. Edit the "One time setup" section above as needed, then execute those steps
+2. Edit the "One time setup" section above as needed, then execute those steps
-4. Turn on branch protections
+3. Turn on branch protections for main and dev branches
    1. Visit your repo on [github.com](https://github.com)
    2. Click the Settings button on the top bar
    3. Click the branches tab on the left sidebar